rishikgoud/Group-B/README.md

 - 📊 **Visualize clause insights** with risk dashboards
 - 📚 **Learn from real-world clauses** using a public Kaggle dataset

-LegalEase acts as your **personal legal assistant**, helping you understand and negotiate contracts confidently.
+Legal Decoder acts as your **personal legal assistant**, helping you understand and negotiate contracts confidently.

 ---